News Release — Vermont Interfaith Power and Light

-The Katy Gerke Memorial Program was established by Dr. Paul Gerke in memory of his wife, the late Dr. Katy Gerke.
-The mission of the KGMP is to improve the energy efficiency of Christian churches and church-owned buildings in Vermont and in the following twelve (12) Upper Connecticut River Valley towns in New Hampshire: Bath, Charleston, Claremont, Cornish, Hanover, Haverhill, Lebanon, Lyme, New London, Oxford, Piermont and Plainfield.
+The Katy Gerke Memorial Program is administered by VTIPL and was established by Dr. Paul Gerke in memory of his wife, the late Dr. Katy Gerke of Thetford, VT.
+The purpose of the program is to improve the energy efficiency of Christian churches in Vermont and twelve (12) Upper Connecticut River Valley Towns in New Hampshire: Bath, Charleston, Claremont, Cornish, Hanover, Haverhill, Lebanon, Lyme, New London, Oxford, Piermont and Plainfield.

 VTDigger is underwritten by:

 KGMP matching grant funds are available for professional energy audits and the installation of efficiency measures identified through an energy audit.
 In the near future, VTIPL will announce the availability of KGMP matching grants for renewable energy projects.

 Vermont Interfaith Power and Light (“VTIPL”, www.vtipl.org) is a Vermont non-profit, 501(c)(3), organization, whose mission is to serve and support efforts by Vermont faith communities to address our climate crisis through sustainable energy use and the reduction of greenhouse gas emissions.